shader-slang/slang/docs/command-line-slangc.md

 ### HLSL

-When compiling an HLSL shader, you must specify the path to your shader code file as well as the "profile" to use.
+When compiling an HLSL shader, you must specify the path to your shader code file as well as the target shader model (profile) and shader stage to use.
-To see D3D bytecode assembly for a fragment shader entry point:
+For example, to see D3D bytecode assembly for a fragment shader entry point:

-    slangc my-shader.hlsl -profile ps_5_0
+    slangc my-shader.hlsl -profile sm_5_0 -stage fragment

 To direct that output to a bytecode file:

-    slangc my-shader.hlsl -profile ps_5_0 -o my-shader.dxbc
+    slangc my-shader.hlsl -profile sm_5_0 -stage fragment -o my-shader.dxbc

 If the entry-point function has a name other than the default `main`, then this is specified with `-entry`:

+    slangc my-shader.hlsl -profile sm_5_0 -entry psMain -stage fragment

+If you are using the `[shader("...")]` syntax to mark your entry points, then you may leave off the `-stage` option:

-    slangc my-shader.hlsl -profile ps_5_0 -entry psMain
+    slangc my-shader.hlsl -profile sm_5_0 -entry psMain

 ### Slang

-Compiling an entry point from a Slang file is similar to HLSL, except that you must specify the profile, the entry-point name, *and* the code generation target.
+Compiling an entry point from a Slang file is similar to HLSL, except that you must also specify a desired code generation target, because there is no assumed default (like DXBC for Direct3D Shader Model 5.x).

 To get DXBC assembly written to the console:

-    slangc my-shader.slang -profile ps_5_0 -entry main -target dxbc
+    slangc my-shader.slang -profile sm_5_0 -stage fragment -entry main -target dxbc

 To get SPIR-V assembly:

-    slangc my-shader.slang -profile ps_5_0 -entry main -target spriv
+    slangc my-shader.slang -profile sm_5_0 -stage fragment -entry main -target spriv

 The code generation target is implicit when writing to a file with an appropriate extension.
 To write DXBC, SPIR-V, or GLSL to files, use:

-    slangc my-shader.slang -profile ps_5_0 -entry main -o my-shader.dxbc
-    slangc my-shader.slang -profile ps_5_0 -entry main -o my-shader.spv
-    slangc my-shader.slang -profile ps_5_0 -entry main -o my-shader.glsl
+    slangc my-shader.slang -profile sm_5_0 -entry main -stage fragment -o my-shader.dxbc slangc my-shader.slang -profile sm_6_0 -entry main -stage fragment -o my-shader.dxil slangc my-shader.slang -profile glsl_450 -entry main -stage fragment -o my-shader.spv

 Multiple Entry Points
 ---------------------

+`slangc` can compile multiple entry points, which may span multiple files in a single invocation.
-If you are taking advantage of Slang's ability to automatically assign binding locations to shader parameters (textures, buffers, etc.), then you may need to specify multiple entry points or even multiple files in one compiler invocation.
+This is useful when you are taking advantage of Slang's ability to automatically assign binding locations to shader parameters, because the compiler can take all of your entry points into account when assigning location (avoiding overlap between entry points that will be used together).

-When compiling HLSL or Slang code, you might have multiple entry points in one file.
-In this case, specify the entry-point-specific options after the file, and make sure that the `-profile` option and any `-o` option precedes the corresponding `-entry` option:
+When specifying multiple entry points, you use multiple `-entry` options on the command line.
+The main thing to be aware of is that any `-stage` options apply to the most recent `-entry` point, and the same goes for any `-o` options to specify per-entry-point output files.
+For example, here is a command line to compile both vertex and fragment shader entry points from a single file and output them to distinct DXBC files:

-    slangc my-shader.hlsl -profile vs_5_0 -o my-shader.vs.dxbc -entry vsMain
+    slangc -profile sm_5_0 my-shader.hlsl
-                          -profile ps_5_0 -o my-shader.ps.dxbc -entry psMain

-If you want to compile multiple GLSL entry points in one pass, you will need multiple files.
-It is also required to fully specify the profile and entry-point name in this mode.
+                          -entry vsMain -stage vertex   -o my-shader.vs.dxbc
+                          -entry fsMain -stage fragment -o my-shader.fs.dxbc

+If your shader entry points are spread across multiple HLSL files, then each `-entry` option indicates an entry point in the preceding file.
+For example, if the preceding example put its vertex and fragment entry points in distinct files, the command line would be:

-    slangc my-shader.vert -profile glsl_vertex   -o my-shader.vert.spv -entry main
+    slangc -profile sm_5_0 my-shader.vs.hlsl -entry vsMain -stage vertex   -o my-shader.vs.dxbc my-shader.fs.hlsl -entry fsMain -stage fragment -o my-shader.fs.dxbc

-           my-shader.frag -profile glsl_fragment -o my-shader.frag.spv -entry main
+Note that when compiling multiple `.slang` files in one invocation, they will all be compiled together as a single module (with a single global namespace) so that the relative order of `-entry` options and source files does not matter.

-These command lines obviously aren't pleasant, but we expect that most applications that need this level of complexity will be using the API.
+These long command lines obviously aren't pleasant.
+We encourage applications that require complex shader compilation workflows to use the Slang API directly so that they can implement compilation that follows application conventions/policy.
 The ability to specify compilation actions like this on the command line is primarily intended a testing and debugging tool.

 Options